 James Herriot's Treasury for Children.
 This is a collection of longer stories rather than a true chapter book, but lovely, comforting tales and beautiful illustrations will charm your young animal lover.

-PeeWee’s Tale (series).
+Pee-Wee's Tale (series) by Johanna Hurwitz.
 A guinea pig escapes to Central Park and learns some life skills from his new squirrel friend.
 Animal stories are always a winner in our house and I think kids can really relate to the feeling of being small in a big, big world.

-Tumtum & Nutmeg.
-Here's another one for those of you with children who love stories about animals.
+Tumtum & Nutmeg (series) by Emily Bearn.
+Here's another book for those of you with children who love stories about animals.
 Two mice get caught up in adventures while trying to improve the lives of the children living in Rose Cottage.
 It is the perfect blend of daring rescues and charming sweetness.
 It will remind you of classic books like The Borrowers.

-Gooseberry Park.
+Gooseberry Park by Cynthia Rylant.
 This charming story follows the adventures of a bat with a taste for junk food, a kind dog and a wise hermit crab as they try to save their friend Stumpy the Squirrel and her new babies.
-Recently we also read the sequel, Gooseberry Park and the Master Plan, and enjoyed it just as much.

-Dory Fantasmagory had my son in stitches as we were reading it.
-Dory is a highly imaginative 6 year old.
+Dory Fantasmagory (series) by Abby Hanlon had my son in stitches as we were reading it.
+Dory is a highly imaginative 6-year-old.
 Her older brother and sister invent a "Mrs. Gobble Gracker" in order to scare Dory into "not behaving like a baby," but Dory grabs onto the idea and her imagination runs away.
 It's hard to describe the whole intricate plot here, but the way Dory's imaginary world and real world overlap is hilarious.
-It’s a real winner, as is the follow up, Dory and the Real True Friend!

-The Princess in Black is the much anticipated early chapter book series by the author of Princess Academy.
-Princess Magnolia’s secret identity has her fighting the local monsters when they harass the shepherd’s charges.
-Tongue in cheek humor, color illustrations, spare text and a bit of action make this a great book for early readers.
-In case you are thinking this is a "girl book", my 6 year old son LOVED these books and had me read them over and over.
+The Princess in Black (series) by Shannon Hale and Dean Hale.
+When monsters start harassing the sheep, Princess Magnolia dons her secret identity and swoops in to save the day.
+Tongue in cheek humor, color illustrations, and action make this a great read aloud.
+In case you are thinking this is a "girl book", my son LOVED these books and had me read them over and over.

-The Story of Diva and Flea is a delightfully charming new early chapter book by Mo Willems and illustrated by Tony DiTerlizzi.
-In Paris, the adventurous Flea convinces the intimidated Diva to take a trip around the city to explore the wonder of life outside on the streets.
+The Story of Diva and Flea by Mo Willems is a delightfully charming chapter book illustrated by Tony DiTerlizzi.
+In Paris, the adventurous Flea convinces the intimidated Diva to take a trip around the city to explore the wonder of life outside.
 Then Diva assures Flea that inside an apartment isn't so scary and the two friends embrace how much greater their world is now, for knowing each other.

-Cobble Street Cousins.
-Three cousins live with their aunt while their professional dancer-parents (all 6 of them!) are touring the world.
+Cobble Street Cousins (series) by Cynthia Rylant.
+Three cousins live with their aunt while their professional dancer-parents are touring the world.
 Lily, Tess and Rosie have lots of wholesome neighborhood adventures like baking and selling cookies and putting on theatricals.
 For parents who want to avoid sassy characters, this is a good series; lauded author Cynthia Rylant has a talent for writing stories which are simultaneously modern and old-fashioned.

-The Miniature World of Marvin and James.
+The Miniature World of Marvin and James by Elise Broach.
 If I were to recommend a book about two beetles jumping into a pile of pencil shavings inside an electric pencil sharpener, you might look at me a little askew.
 Actually the book is about how the beetle, Marvin, spends his time while his best friend (and human), James, is at the beach.
-Elise Broach’s middle grade book Masterpiece, introduced the duo to the world, and this new early chapter book is a charmer.
-I also found the text extremely appropriate for early readers.
-There is a lot of good repetition of vocabulary without being annoying, an interesting and funny story to carry the reader along, as well as good emotional content to help kids connect the story to their own experience.
 The pencil sharpener incident is simply the most memorable part of the story and the one that my son wanted me to read to him again and again.

-The Lighthouse Family (series).
+The Lighthouse Family (series) by Cynthia Rylant.
 Rylant's use of language in this charming series harkens back to back to classic children's literature (think: Beatrix Potter and Kenneth Grahame) and when the stories end you are sure to feel all cozy and secure.